-In this chapter you learned about the interface and how to navigate 3D space in 3ds Max.
 As you continue with the following chapters, you will gain experience and confidence with the UI, and many of the features that seem daunting to you now will become second nature.
+Meanwhile, use this chapter as a reference to help you navigate the UI as you progress in your knowledge of the 3ds Max workflow.